Ava Alice Muriel Astor: Early life

 Ava Astor was born on July 7, 1902, in Manhattan, New York City.
 She was the only daughter of Colonel John Jacob "Jack" Astor IV, who died during the sinking of the Titanic, and his first wife, Ava Lowle Willing.
 She had an older brother, Vincent Astor, and a paternal half-brother: John Jacob Astor VI.

 Her paternal grandparents were real estate businessman and race horse breeder/owner William Backhouse Astor Jr., and socialite Caroline Schermerhorn Astor.
 Her maternal grandparents were businessman Edward Shippen Willing and socialite Alice Caroline Barton.

 After her parents divorced in 1909, Ava was placed into the custody of her mother while Vincent was placed into the custody of their father.
 In September 1911, Ava and her mother moved to England.
 They lived in a townhouse on Grosvenor Square in Mayfair, London from October to April, and at their country estate, Sutton Place in Guildford, Surrey, from May to September.
 She was educated at Notting Hill High School.
 In 1920, Ava was one of the few American heiresses presented to Queen Mary.

 When she turned 21, Ava received at least $5 million from a trust fund established by her father.
 Due to the immensity of her wealth and rumors that multiple noblemen were seeking her hand in marriage, Ava was called a "dollar princess."

 Personal life

-On July 4, 1924 the engagement of Ava Astor and Prince Serge Obolensky, a recently-divorced Russian aristocrat over ten years her senior, was publicly announced.
-This was a surprise for many, as Jack Astor had been opposed to international marriages and Ava had previously been rumored to be engaged to several different men, including Lord Dalmeny, son of the Earl of Rosebery, and the Marquis of Blandford, eldest son of the Duchess of Marlborough.
+On July 4, 1924 the engagement of Ava Astor and Prince Serge Obolensky, a recently divorced Russian aristocrat over ten years her senior, was publicly announced.
+This was a surprise for many, as Jack Astor had been opposed to international marriages and Ava had previously been rumored to be engaged to several different men, including Lord Dalmeny, son of the Earl of Rosebery, and the Marquis of Blandford, elder son of the Duchess of Marlborough.
 The pair were married in London on July 24, 1924 in three ceremonies: one was a private civil ceremony, one privately took place at Savoy Chapel, and one was a public ceremony at St. Philip's Church.
 The marriage was considered the event of the season in England that year.